To save spotted owls, US officials plan to kill hundreds of thousands of another owl species

-To save the imperiled spotted owl from potential extinction, U.S. wildlife officials are embracing a contentious plan to deploy trained shooters into dense West Coast forests to kill almost a half-million barred owls that are crowding out their smaller cousins.
+To save the imperiled spotted owl from potential extinction, U.S. wildlife officials are embracing a contentious plan to deploy trained shooters into dense West Coast forests to kill almost a half-million barred owls that are crowding out their cousins.

-The U.S. Fish and Wildlife Service on Wednesday was expected to release its final plan to prop up declining spotted owl populations in Oregon, Washington state and California.
+The U.S. Fish and Wildlife Service strategy released Wednesday is meant to prop up declining spotted owl populations in Oregon, Washington state and California.
 The Associated Press obtained details in advance.

-The plan calls for killing up to 470,000 barred owls over three decades after the birds from the eastern U.S. encroached into the territory of two West Coast owls: northern spotted owls and California spotted owls.
-The smaller spotted owls have been unable to compete for food and habitat with the invaders.
+Documents released by the agency show up to about 450,000 barred owls would be shot over three decades after the birds from the eastern U.S. encroached into the West Coast territory of two owls: northern spotted owls and California spotted owls.
+The smaller spotted owls have been unable to compete with the invaders, which have large broods and need less room to survive than spotted owls.

-Past efforts to save spotted owls focused on protecting the forests where they live.
-But the proliferation of barred owls in recent years is undermining that earlier work, officials said.
+Past efforts to save spotted owls focused on protecting the forests where they live, sparking bitter fights over logging but also helping slow the birds' decline.
+The proliferation of barred owls in recent years is undermining that earlier work, officials said.

-''We're at a crossroads.
-We have the science that indicates what we need to do to conserve the spotted owls, and that requires that we take action on the barred owls,'' said Bridget Moran, a deputy state supervisor for the Fish and Wildlife Service in Oregon.
+''Without actively managing barred owls, northern spotted owls will likely go extinct in all or the majority of their range, despite decades of collaborative conservation efforts," said Fish and Wildlife Service Oregon state supervisor Kessina Lee.

 The notion of killing one bird species to save another has divided wildlife advocates and conservationists.
-Some grudgingly accepted the proposal after a draft version was announced last year; others denounced it as reckless and a diversion from needed forest preservation.
+It's reminiscent of past government efforts to save West Coast salmon by killing sea lions and cormorants that prey on the fish, and to preserve warblers by killing cowbirds that lay eggs in warbler nests.

+''The Fish and Wildlife Service is turning from protector of wildlife to persecutor of wildlife,'' said Wayne Pacelle, founder of the advocacy group Animal Wellness Action.
+He predicted the program would fail because the agency won't be able to keep more barred owls from migrating into areas where others have been killed.

+The shootings would likely begin next spring, officials said.
+Barred owls would be lured using megaphones to broadcast recorded owl calls, then shot with shotguns.
+Carcasses would be buried on site.

-Barred owls already are being killed in spotted owl habitats for research purposes, with about 4,500 removed since 2009, said Robin Bown, barred owl strategy leader for the Fish and Wildlife Service.
+The birds already are being killed by researchers in some spotted owl habitats, with about 4,500 removed since 2009, said Robin Bown, barred owl strategy leader for the Fish and Wildlife Service.
 Those targeted included barred owls in California's Sierra Nevada region, where the animals have only recently arrived and officials want to stop populations from taking hold.

 In other areas where barred owls are more established, officials aim to reduce their numbers but acknowledge shooting owls is unlikely to eliminate them entirely.

+Public hunting of barred owls wouldn't be allowed.
+The wildlife service would designate government agencies, landowners, American Indian tribes or companies to carry out the killings.
+Shooters would have to provide documentation of training or experience in owl identification and firearm skills.

+A final decision was expected at least 30 days after an environmental study of the proposal was published in the federal register.

-The new plan follows decades of conflict between conservationists and timber companies that cut down vast areas of older forests where spotted owls reside.
+The barred owl plan follows decades of conflict between conservationists and timber companies, which cut down vast areas of older forests where spotted owls reside.

 Early efforts to save the birds culminated in logging bans in the 1990s that roiled the timber industry and its political supporters in Congress.

-Yet spotted owl populations continued to decline after barred owls first started showing up on the West Coast several decades ago.
+Yet spotted owl populations continued declining after barred owls started showing up on the West Coast several decades ago.
+Across the region at least half of spotted owls have been lost, with declines of 75% or more in some study areas, said Katherine Fitzgerald, who leads the wildlife service's northern spotted owl recovery program.

 Opponents say the mass killing of barred owls would cause severe disruption to forest ecosystems and could lead to other species — including spotted owls — being mistakenly shot.
 They've also challenged the notion that barred owls don't belong on the West Coast, characterizing their expanding range as a natural ecological phenomenon.

-Note: This story was first published Jul.
-3, 2024.
-It was updated Aug.
-9, 2024 to remove an incorrect reference to a comment period for the proposal, since there was no comment period.